 The Effects on Children in Poverty

+Hello, I think that you need to structure your essay more to the format of the requirements.
+I don’t see a clear part on the side opposing your view.
+For example, a lot of people might think that project housing solves problems by fact a and b.
+Also there are some public projects that are successful such as fact a and fact b.
+I think if you add the part that opposes your view and mull full develop your Introduction and thesis you will be able to meet the length requirements for the essay.
+Also, you need to insert your citations in MLS format and include a works cited at the bottom of the essay.
+Word can do this wonderfully for you and I will be happy to show you how to do this if you like.
+All in all a solid start to your essay just need to tie things together a little better.

+Regards,

+Alexander Wood

 In America, today there are many kids that are living in public housing or on section 8.
 Due to these kid’s everyday environment and living circumstances it makes it a lot harder for them to get out of poverty, and become successful in life.
 Lack of resources and role models can be detrimental for a kid’s development intellectually.
 In a sense, a child that lives in public housing are more likely to be behind in reading and school readiness than their peers.